Studying online

 ; (3) analyse any methodology (such as reading or writing) as an embodied process which sediments a particular understanding of the body; (4) demonstrate a capacity to recognise and articulate patterns of representation that recur across diverse texts or genres; (5) confidently evaluate and use concepts associated with literary, philosophical, sociological and feminist scholarship about the body

-; and (6) reflectively deploy theories of the lived body to experientially support sensitive, ethical and nourishing interactions with others.
+; and (6) deploy theories of the lived body to cultivate and demonstrate self-awareness.

 Assessment